Transitions of Care

 4.0

-Establish a dynamic care management plan that addresses all settings throughout the continuum of care.
+Establish a dynamic care plan that addresses all settings throughout the care continuum.

-Processes are in place to support the development of an ongoing care management plan, created with input from the patient, primary caregiver, and family.
-This care plan should be accessible to all care managers and remain with the patient’s regular ambulatory care provider for continuity.
+People, processes, and technology are in place to support the ongoing care plan, created with input from the patient, primary caregiver, and family.
+This care plan should be accessible to all care coordinators and remain with the patient’s regular ambulatory care provider, the patient, and the patient’s health care plan.

-Organizations can meet this standard by demonstrating that the care management plan includes the following elements:
+Organizations can meet this standard by demonstrating that the care plan includes the following elements:

-Review of all available data, including information gathered from patient self-report or from individuals within the patient’s support network.
+Review of all available data, including patient self-report or from individuals within the patient’s support network.

 Review of goals for care and potential transitions for settings and levels of care with patient/family/caregiver.

-Tracking methodology for high-risk patients with an ongoing care management plan.
+Tracking methodology for high-risk patients with an ongoing care plan.

 Identification and documentation of: